joneavila/dissatisfaction-models/README.md

 ## Annotations

-From the corpus, customer utterances were annotated for dissatisfaction.
-See [annotations](annotations).
-The labels `n` and `nn` are read as 0 (negative class, neutral), `d` and `dd` are read as 1 (positive class, dissatisfied), and all other labels are ignored.
-See [annotation-guide.txt](annotation-guide.txt).
+Customer utterances were annotated for dissatisfaction.
+See [annotations](annotations) and [annotation-guide.txt](annotation-guide.txt).
+For the frame-level and utterance-level models below, the labels `n` and `nn` are read as 0 (negative class, neutral), `d` and `dd` are read as 1 (positive class, dissatisfied), and all other labels are ignored.

 ## linearRegressionDialog.m

 A dialog-level linear regression model.

 The first regressor is trained using the feature set specified in [mono.fss](mono.fss).
 The second regressor is trained using features based on the frame predictions of the first regressor.
-For each dialog, the summary features are: (1) the fraction of frames above a *dissatisfaction threshold*; (2) its minimum dissatisfaction value; (3) its maximum dissatisfaction value; (4) its mean dissatisfaction value;
+For each dialog, the summary features are: (1) the fraction of frames above a *dissatisfaction threshold* (see [linearRegressionFrame.m](#linearRegressionFrame.m)); (2) its minimum dissatisfaction value; (3) its maximum dissatisfaction value; (4) its mean dissatisfaction value;
 (5) the range of its dissatisfaction values; and (6) the standard deviation of its dissatisfaction values.

 For training, validation, and test sets, see [source/tracklists-dialog](source/tracklists-dialog).
 The baseline always predicts a value of 1 for perfectly dissatisfied.
-Results on the dev set:
+Results on the validation set:

 ```
 beta=0.25, min(yPred)=-32.24, max(yPred)=10.93, mean(yPred)=-0.27